app-z/alamofiredemoios/README.md

   - Simple connecting to project
-  - No need anotation for parse field of model
+  - No need anotation for parse fields of model
   - Magic like POJO